biril/backbone-faux-server/README.md

 The test suite may be run in a browser or on the command line.
 To run in a browser simply open test/index.html.
-The command line version runs on Node.js and depends on [node-qunit](https://github.com/kof/node-qunit) (`npm install` to get it, along with Backbone and Underscore).
+The command line version runs on Node.js and depends on [node-qunit](https://github.com/kof/node-qunit) (`npm install` to get it, along with Backbone).
 To run the tests on the command line either `make test` or `npm test`.

 Reference